JPVenson/jellyfin.org/docs/general/server/memory-dumping.md

 The docker process is essentially the same as the linux barebones, plus you need to install `ps` every time and you need to pull the result file from the container.

-First you need to figure out the ID of your jellyfin process by running
+First you need to figure out the ID of your jellyfin process by running:

 ```sh
 docker ps